 Often characterised by an extreme lack of trust and suspicion of others.
-People with Paranoid Personality Disorder believe that the majority of people around them actively want to hurt them.
-As a result, they often keep to themselves and go to great lengths to ensure their personal safety They seldom develop close relationships.
-Instead their lives are dominated by disordered thinking, distrust and hostility.
+People with Paranoid Personality Disorder believe that most people around them actively want to hurt them.
+As a result, they often keep to themselves and go to great lengths to ensure their personal safety.
+They seldom develop close relationships.
+Instead, their lives are dominated by disordered thinking, distrust, and hostility.

 Schizoid Personality Disorder

-A fairly rare disorder characterised by social detachment and a restricted emotional range.
+A rare disorder that is characterised by social detachment and a restricted emotional range.
 People with Schizoid Personality Disorder tend to be loners, isolating themselves from others.
 Many have difficulty in reading social and emotional cues and, as a result, they often appear socially inept and aloof.

 Schizotypal Personality Disorder